Moesif/moesif-dotnet/README.md

 (optional) _(EventModel) => EventModel_, a function that takes an EventModel and returns an EventModel with desired data removed.
 Use this if you prefer to write your own mask function.
 The return value must be a valid EventModel required by Moesif data ingestion API.
 For details regarding EventModel please see the [Moesif CSharp API Documentation](https://www.moesif.com/docs/api?csharp#).

 #### __`ApiVersion`__
-(optional), _string_, api version associated with this particular event.
+(optional), _string_, API version associated with this particular event.

 #### __`LocalDebug`__
 _boolean_, set to true to print internal log messages for debugging SDK integration issues.